-- A student wishing to file a complaint must complete the Student Feedback form and requisite summary of complaint statement. - 2.
-The student must then attach the summary to the completed Student Feedback form and submit to either (a) the Dean of Student Services via the Academic Advising office located on the 1st floor of B building or (b) the Director of Human Resources located on the 2nd floor of B building, depending on the type of complaint and the choice of the student regarding to whom to report the complaint as set forth in the Applicability section above.

-- The Dean of Student Services will then initiate an investigation into the situation, unless the complaint involves an allegation of Sexual Harassment/ Hostile Environment on the basis of sex involving a member of the faculty or staff as the alleged harasser. - 4.
-In cases involving an allegation of Sexual Harassment/Hostile Environment on the basis of sex involving a member of the faculty or staff as the alleged harasser, the Dean of Student Services or his/ her designee shall investigate the matter as set forth in the applicable Board Policies and consistent with relevant Collective Bargaining Agreements and institutional HR practices and assess the complaint as being (i) sustained (facts support a finding that the allegation is true), (ii) unfounded (facts support a finding that the allegation is not true), or (iii) not sustained (it cannot be determined whether the allegation is true, as there is insufficient and/or conflicting facts, thus the benefit of the doubt must be given to the wrong-doer), and issue a written decision regarding the complaint. - 5.
-With respect to complaints investigated by the Dean of Student Services, once the investigation is complete, the complaint along with the Dean of Student Services assessment of the complaint as being (i) sustained (facts support a finding that the allegation is true), (ii) unfounded (facts support a finding that the allegation is not true), or (iii) not sustained (it cannot be determined whether the allegation is true, as there is insufficient and/or conflicting facts, thus the benefit of the doubt must be given to the wrongdoer), will be for warded to an ad hoc committee selected by the Dean of Student Services for review and recommended action. - The committee will review the Dean of Student Services assessment of the complaint and recommend action on the complaint in writing to the Dean of Student Services. - The Dean of Student Services will consider the committee's recommendations and issue a decision on the complaint in writing to the student. - 8.
+- A student wishing to file a complaint must complete the Student Feedback form and requisite summary of complaint statement. - The student must then attach the summary to the completed Student Feedback form and submit to the Dean of Student Services via the Academic Advising office located on the 1st floor of B building. - The Dean of Student Services will then initiate an investigation into the situation, unless the complaint involves an allegation of Sexual Harassment/Hostile Environment on the basis of sex involving a member of the faculty or staff as the alleged harasser. - 4.
+In cases involving an allegation of Sexual Harassment/Hostile Environment on the basis of sex involving a member of the faculty or staff as the alleged harasser, the Director of Human Resources or his/ her designee shall investigate the matter as set forth in the applicable Board Policies and consistent with relevant Collective Bargaining Agreements and institutional HR practices and assess the complaint as being (i) sustained (facts support a finding that the allegation is true), (ii) unfounded (facts support a finding that the allegation is not true), or (iii) not sustained (it cannot be determined whether the allegation is true, as there is insufficient and/or conflicting facts, thus the benefit of the doubt must be given to the wrong-doer), and issue a written decision regarding the complaint. - 5.
+With respect to complaints investigated by the Dean of Student Services, once the investigation is complete, the complaint along with the Dean of Student Services assessment of the complaint as being (i) sustained (facts support a finding that the allegation is true), (ii) unfounded (facts support a finding that the allegation is not true), or (iii) not sustained (it cannot be determined whether the allegation is true, as there is insufficient and/or conflicting facts, thus the benefit of the doubt must be given to the wrongdoer), will be for warded to an ad hoc committee selected by the Dean of Student Services for review and recommended action. - The committee will review the Dean of Student Services assessment of the complaint and recommend action on the complaint in writing to the Dean of Student Services. - 7.
+The Dean of Student Services will consider the committee's recommendations and issue a decision on the complaint in writing to the student. - 8.
 In matters investigated by the Dean of Student Services, the student should expect to receive a written response sent via the U.S. mails within 30 college-business days from the date the complaint was made and received, unless applicable law requires a shorter response time.